OhRai/Face-Recognizer/README.md

-# FaceAttend
+# Face Recognizer
-A program that can detect and recognize students and mark them present when going to class.
+A program that can detect and recognize human faces.

 # What is the goal?
 The goal for this program is to act as a simple and easy to use attendance tracker so that teachers can check who is in the class.

 Tasks
-- Recognize and Detect each student
+- Recognize and detect faces
-- Store the student's data in a database (wip)
+- Create a GUI for the program
-- Create a UI/UX for the program
+- Turn this into an attendance tracker

 # Finished Tasks
 - Detecting Faces